Academic Catalog

 B.S.W.
 Degree Requirements

 The Bachelor of Social Work degree requires satisfactory completion of a minimum of one hundred twenty (120) credits.
-The sixty (60) credits in the freshman and sophomore years include prerequisite courses for admission to the professional component of the program, 51 of the 60 credits acquired during the junior and senior years are from field work and field-related courses.
+The sixty (60) credits in the freshman and sophomore years include prerequisite courses for admission to the professional component of the program, 51 of the 60 credits acquired during the junior and senior years are from practicum work and practicum-related courses.
 Electives are available to complete the required one hundred and twenty credits for graduation.

 Grade Point Average: To be awarded a Bachelor of Social Work degree, the student must achieve a cumulative grade point average of 2.0, and a grade point average of 2.0 during the junior and senior years.
 A minimum of thirty credits must be earned in residence in the School of Social Work, and the student must be in residence during the final semester prior to graduation.

 Student Professional Conduct Requirements: Any breach of the values and ethics of the social work profession articulated in the Professional Code of Ethics as established by the National Association of Social Workers (NASW) (2021) may result in termination from the B.S.W. program.
 Student violations of the Wayne State University Student Code of Conduct will be forwarded to the University Student Conduct Officer for review and disposition.
-Students who apply with past, current and/or pending legal charges of record may be eligible and admitted to the B.S.W. program; however, an interview with the Assistant Dean and the Director of Field Education is required during the admissions process to review the circumstances and disposition of such legal charges.
-Legal charges of record may have implications for Field Agency Placement and Social Work Licensure.
-An agency placement is a non-negotiable requirement for Field Education to complete the B.S.W.
+Students who apply with past, current and/or pending legal charges of record may be eligible and admitted to the B.S.W. program; however, an interview with the Assistant Dean and the Director of Practicum Education is required during the admissions process to review the circumstances and disposition of such legal charges.
+Legal charges of record may have implications for Practicum Placement and Social Work Licensure.
+An agency placement is a non-negotiable requirement for Practicum Education to complete the B.S.W.
 Program.
 Social Work Licensure is required for B.S.W. graduates to identify and practice as Social Workers.

 Curricula

 The undergraduate social work curriculum is structured to provide the knowledge, values, cognitive and affective processes, and skills essential for entry-level generalist social work practice.
-It is comprised of five curricular areas: 1) human behavior and the social environment, 2) research, 3) social work practice, 4) social welfare policy and services, and 5) field education.
+It is comprised of five curricular areas: 1) human behavior and the social environment, 2) research, 3) social work practice, 4) social welfare policy and services, and 5) practicum education.
 The professional component of the curriculum is built upon a liberal arts foundation in the social and behavioral sciences, the humanities, English, mathematics, and the natural sciences.

 Students enrolled in field education are placed in a wide variety of social service agencies and work directly with individuals, families, groups, organizations and communities.
 Emphasis is placed in providing social work services in urban areas with the poor and oppressed, persons of color, and other at-risk populations that represent many ethnic, racial and cultural groups.
-The field experience is designed to integrate the classroom curricula with the practical realities of social work practice.
-Field work builds the skill and knowledge base of the student, and stresses both amelioration and prevention of personal, interpersonal and social problems, as well as improvement of the human condition.
+The practicum experience is designed to integrate the classroom curricula with the practical realities of social work practice.
+Practicum builds the skill and knowledge base of the student, and stresses both amelioration and prevention of personal, interpersonal and social problems, as well as improvement of the human condition.

 All students are required to file an educational Plan of Work with the School of Social Work Student Advisor and to update this plan on a regular basis.

-Online Program: The B.S.W. degree is also offered as a fully online program of study during the junior and senior year, with the exception of the field placement, which must be completed at the physical site of the organization to which the student is assigned.
+Online Program: The B.S.W. degree is also offered as a fully online program of study during the junior and senior year, with the exception of the practicum, which must be completed at the physical site of the organization to which the student is assigned.
 Online curriculum requirements are identical to the traditional B.S.W. classroom "on campus" program option, and may require students to work in teams or conduct research in the community as part of their course requirements.

 Students interested in matriculating in the online program must have access to an updated computer system and related software necessary for successful completion of all courses, and must also be able to manage their time and schedules to accommodate the demands of an online program and the field placement.
 Curriculum requirements are listed below.